Qerkh Bolagh, Hamadan

-Qerkh Bolagh (قرخ بلاغ, also Romanized as Qerkh Bolāgh; also known as Farrokh Bolāgh, Gharakh Bolagh, and Kirkh Bulāqh) is a village in Sardaran Rural District, in the Central District of Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 524, in 138 families.
+Qerkh Bolagh (قرخ بلاغ) (Note: Also romanized as Qerkh Bolāgh; also known as Farrokh Bolāgh, Gharakh Bolagh, and Kirkh Bulāqh) is a village in Sardaran Rural District of the Central District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 524 in 138 households.
+The following census in 2011 counted 448 people in 130 households.
+The 2016 census measured the population of the village as 517 people in 166 households.